soundpress/RulesOfNYC/docs/c43/index.rst

 *§ 9-04 Review and Certification of Applications.* ::

-For applications for establishments within the same set of applicable geographic boundaries as set forth in ZR Section 132-51(c), review and certification of applications will be made in the order of application filing date and time.
-As set forth in ZR Section 132-51(c), the set of applicable geographic boundaries means the same block frontage containing the applicant's establishment, the block frontage directly across the street from the block containing such establishment, and the blocks fronting on the commercial street immediately adjacent to the north and south of the block containing the applicant's establishment.
+For applications for establishments within the same set of applicable geographic boundaries as set forth in ZR § 132-51(c), review and certification of applications will be made in the order of application filing date and time.
+As set forth in ZR § 132-51(c), the set of applicable geographic boundaries means the same block frontage containing the applicant's establishment, the block frontage directly across the street from the block containing such establishment, and the blocks fronting on the commercial street immediately adjacent to the north and south of the block containing the applicant's establishment.